Trowbridge Town F.C.: Ground

-Trowbridge Town play their home games at The Daykin Estates Ground, Axe and Cleaver Ln, Woodmarsh, Trowbridge, Wiltshire, BA14 0SA.
+Trowbridge Town play their home games at Woodmarsh, Axe and Cleaver Lane, Trowbridge, Wiltshire, BA14 0SA.
+Woodmarsh has been the home of the club since 1999.
+This is known as 'The Town & Country Estates Ground' for sponsorship purposes.
+Floodlights were installed in June 2025, with the inaugural game played in front of a record attendance of 573 on Wednesday 15th October 2025.

-Previously they played at Timbrell Street, the Flower Show Field, the Bythesea Road ground from (1923 - 1934) and Frome Road (1934 - 1998).
+Previously they played at Timbrell Street, the Flower Show Field, the Bythesea Road ground (1923–1934) and Frome Road (1934–1998).
 The Frome Road ground hosted greyhound racing from 1976 to 1979.